zhaoy/hrs/README.md

 NAs introduced by coercion
 ```

-The analysis data-set should appear in the root directory of this repository.
+The analysis data-set, `hrs.tsv`, should appear in the root directory of this repository.